hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Healthcare provider integration
 - Multi-language support beyond current languages (Arabic, Hebrew, Polish, etc.)
 - Baby registry integration
+- Make sure to converse unity of mesure using the metric system for countries that are not using the imperial system
 - AI food scanner (Scan an aliment to see if it's allowed or restricted)
 - Shopping recommendations
 - Personalized content based on user preferences